MEQDAD0904/thelook-ecommerce-customer-retention-analysis-/README.md

 was 7 days, with a mean of ~3 days.
 No variance existed to explain the return gap.
 Hypothesis rejected.

----

 ## What the Data Cannot Tell Us

 This is perhaps the most important section of this analysis.
-The systematic rejection of four plausible hypotheses is not a failure — it is a finding.
+The systematic rejection of four plausible hypotheses is not a failure, it is a finding.
 It tells us precisely where the explanation does *not* live, and therefore where the business must look next.